jgeraigery/SpotlightHelp/pages/SpotlightEnterprise/enterprise_display_chartstoolbar.md

     * Click on the chart.
 This centers the view on the chosen point and doubles the current zoom factor.
     * Click-and-drag the mouse to enclose the area that you want to magnify.
 The chart zooms to the size of the enclosed rectangle when the mouse button is released.

-* To return the chart to its default size, right-click on the chart and select Unzoom.
+* To return the chart to its default size, right-click on the chart and select **Unzoom**.
 * To switch temporarily from Zoom mode to Pan mode, hold down the Ctrl key.
 * To zoom out, hold down the Shift key while clicking on the chart.
 This centers the view on the chosen point and halves the current zoom factor.